alexey-lysiuk/slade-macos-build/README.md

-## OS X build environment for SLADE
+## macOS build environment for SLADE

 ### About
-This repository contains all third-party libraries required to build [SLADE](http://slade.mancubus.net/) Doom Editor on OS X.
+This repository contains all third-party libraries required to build [SLADE](http://slade.mancubus.net/) Doom Editor on macOS.
 **NOTE:** If you are using [Homebrew](http://brew.sh/), there is [a better way](https://github.com/alexey-lysiuk/homebrew-slade/blob/master/README.md) to get **SLADE**.

 ### Requirements
 * Intel Mac with 64-bit CPU
-* OS X 10.7 Snow Leopard or newer
+* macOS 10.7 Lion or newer
 * [Xcode](https://developer.apple.com/xcode/) 4.6 or newer
 * [Git](https://git-scm.com/) (installed with the recent versions of Xcode)
 * [CMake](https://www.cmake.org/) 2.8 or newer